fussballlinguist/livetext/README.md

 ### Scripts

 Both weltfussball_livetext.pl and kicker_livetext will download all live text commentaries from one season or tournament.
-The output format is compatible to https://github.com/spinfo/Ticker2Chirp, a java package to prepare some data AutoChirp, a web application for automatized and prescheduled tweets.
+The output format is compatible to https://github.com/spinfo/Ticker2Chirp, a java package to prepare some data for AutoChirp (https://autochirp.spinfo.uni-koeln.de/home), a web application for automatized and prescheduled tweets.

 ## Purpose